zedshaw/python-lust/README.md

 * __daemonize__ -- C has a function for this, but in Python you effectively do a double _os.fork_ call.
 * __chroot__ -- This is a function call for the OS that forces the process to only have a target directory as its root.
-Of you chroot to /var/run/stuff/ then in that process any path starts with "/", but is actually forced to here.
+If you chroot to /var/run/stuff/ then in that process any path starting with "/" is actually forced to here.
 It effectively tricks the process into thinking this directory contains all the files it will ever see.
 * __chdir("/")__ -- For some idiotic reason this isn't done for you, even though